cmc-corpora/cmc-corpora.github.io/content/publication/_index.md

 ---
-title: Publications from CMC-Conferences&-Workshops, CKCMC, and CMC-TEI
+title: Publications from Conferences & Workshops, CKCMC, and CMC-TEI

 # View.
 #   1 = List